 Long-term Expected Rate of Return - The long-term expected rate of return on pension plan investments was determined using a building-block method where expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These expected future real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These expected future real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by adding expected inflation.
 Best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of the December 31, 2022 measurement date are summarized in the following table:

-larget Long-term Expected
+Target Long-term Expected

 Asset Class Allocation Real Rate of Return

 Fixed income equities securities 40% 1.10%

 Domestic equities 50% 4.70%

 International equities 10% 4.40%

 Cash 0% 0.00%

 100%